-- Find the balance between:

-- Describing everything important

-- Leaving out everything not needed.

-- Rule of thumb:

-- New method, new instrument, new type of data → Describe in detail, since required for reproducibility.

-- Known method or instrument, previously used and described in other paper(s) → Often a reference is sufficient.

-- Do not repeat descriptions

-- Often a figure can illustrate & clarify the method
+- Find the balance between: - Describing everything important - Leaving out everything not needed. - Rule of thumb: - New method, new instrument, new type of data - Describe in detail, since required for reproducibility. - Known method or instrument, previously described in other paper(s) - → Often a reference and a short summary is sufficient. - Do not repeat descriptions - Often a figure can illustrate & clarify the method